yxuhan/AdaMPI/README.md

     }

 ## Acknowledgments
-* The code of MPI rendering operation (`utils/mpi/*.py`) is heavily borrowed from [MINE](https://github.com/vincentfung13/MINE), we thank the author for their great effort.
+* The code for inference and training is heavily borrowed from [MINE](https://github.com/vincentfung13/MINE), we thank the author for their great effort.
 * We thank [Varun Jampani](https://varunjampani.github.io/) and [Meng-Li Shih](https://shihmengli.github.io/) for helpful suggestions and discussions to evaluate their method.